pahund/lessons-learned/README.md

 ## What Is It About?

 Every developer's dream: throw away the old stuff and rewrite everything from scratch!
-If the "old stuff" is a Java webapp that serves 10.81 million visitors a month and you have 9 weeks time, is it a sane choice to go for Node.js and ES6, or does the dream turn into a nightmare?
-In this talk, he'll look at a wild, exhilarating ride of a project and the lessons learned from it.
+If the “old stuff” is a Java webapp that serves 10.81 million visitors a month and you have 9 weeks time, is it a sane choice to go for Node.js and ES6, or does the dream turn into a nightmare?
+In this talk, we'll look at a wild, exhilarating ride of a project and the lessons learned from it.

 ## About the Speaker